bob-606/whoami/README.md

 ## Ritsumeikan Asia Pacific University / Bachelor of Business Administration
 **SEPTEMBER 2009 – SEPTEMBER 2012, JAPAN**
-- **Accelerated Graduation Program**: Successfully completed the course in 3 years instead of the traditional 4-year duration.
+- **Accelerated Graduation Program**: Completed the course in 3 years instead of the traditional 4-year duration.
 - **Consistent Performance**: Awarded a scholarship based on outstanding academic records.

 ---